3DCoded/Happy-Hare/Blobbing-and-Stringing.md

 2. Detatch bowden from toolhead
 3. Open extruder latch, manually load a 250mm fragment of filament and close extruder latch
 4. Extrude at least 20mm-30mm of filament
-5. Turn of extruder heat and wait for extruder to cool to correct temperature
+5. Turn of extruder heat and wait for extruder to cool
 6. Keep the nozzle completely full by occassionaly extruding 1-2mm more
+7. Warm extruder back to pull temp
 6. At this point, pull the filament quite firmly and evenly out of the extruder in a vertical direction
 7. Inspect the tip to see if it has been successful